-Some people drive a Mercedes to impress their neighbors with their net worth.
-Lewis Hamilton’s net worth comes from driving for Mercedes.
-Backed by a spare-no-expense team, Hamilton wins consistently on the world’s most glamorous racing circuit and is paid exceptionally well because of it.
+Some people drive a Mercedes to impress their neighbors with their earnings.
+However, Lewis Hamilton’s net worth comes from driving for Mercedes.
+Backed by a spare-no-expense team, the English driver wins consistently on the world’s most glamorous racing circuit and is paid exceptionally well because of it.

 Lewis Hamilton is a cut above fellow Formula One drivers

 Lewis Hamilton has been dominating Formula One racing in the same fashion in which Tiger Woods all but owned the PGA Tour in his prime.
 Every event on the world’s most popular racing circuit begins with but a single question: Can anyone challenge Hamilton?

 Hamilton won the season-long Formula One championship six times before his 35th birthday.
 He entered the pandemic-delayed 2020 season favored to make it four consecutive titles and match Michael Schumacher’s record career total of seven overall.

 Hamilton won his first Formula One season title in 2008, a decade after entering McLaren’s driver development program.
 After finishing fourth or fifth each year after that championship season, he made the jump to the Mercedes team in 2013.

 Beginning in 2014, he reeled off five championships in six seasons.
 This string of dominance was interrupted only by then-teammate and longtime friend Nico Rosberg in 2016.
 He captured 62 race titles in that span and never fewer than nine in a season.

 Mercedes pours enormous sums of money into its racing program each year.
 The organization recoups it through lucrative sponsorships and massive publicity across Europe and Asia, the major Formula One hubs.
 That also translates into a healthy annual boost for Lewis Hamilton’s net worth.

 The 2007 championship culminated in a rapid ascent